joshua410RB/InfoPro-CW/README.md

 ### FPGA Set Up
 - The ```.sof``` and ```.elf``` files in the ```hardware/sof_elf``` folder can be used directly to blast and program the FPGA.
-- To blast and program the FPGA, use the commands:
+- To blast and program the FPGA, use the commands in the ```hardware/sof_elf``` directory:
 ```
-nios2-configure-sof hardware/sof_elf
+nios2-configure-sof 16_tap.sof
-nios2-download -g hardware/sof_elf/16tap.elf
+nios2-download -g 16_tap.elf
 ```
 - Other working files are stored in ```hardware/quartus_files``` for reference.